|How compiled||Various surveys and third party data|

-More detailed trade data, prior to the balance of payments (BoP) adjustments are available from HMRC, on their trade statistics website.
+More detailed trade data, prior to the balance of payments (BoP) adjustments are available from HM Revenue and Customs (HMRC), on their trade statistics website.

-Individuals essential for production and publication, for quality assurance and operational purposes, have access to the data at 9.30am, 24 hours before publication.
-This is in accordance with the Code of Practice for Official Statistics.
+Individuals essential for production and publication, for quality assurance and operational purposes, have access to the data at 9:30am, 24 hours before publication.
+This is in accordance with the Code of Practice for Statistics.

 As well as the dedicated trade methodology page, the Pink Book includes descriptions of the data sources and methodology, as well as commentary on the trends shown in the figures, for all the standard BoP components.

 For information regarding conditions of access to data, please refer to: